JeffSackmann/tennis_viz/README.md

 *python/pandas/altair, data from tennis_atp*

 Show a player's dominance ratio (RPW / opponents' RPW) through the first four rounds at every slam.
 Output example is Novak Djokovic back to 2008.

+**players_return_point_outcomes.py (2021-07-08)**

+*python/pandas/altair, data from tennis_slam_pointbypoint*

+Stacked bar chart showing different outcomes of return points for several players.
+Output example is the four women's semifinalists at Wimbledon, using data from the first five rounds.

+**players_weekly_elo.py (2021-07-09)**

+*python/pandas/altair, data provided in this repo*

+Multi-series line chart showing the Elo rating progression of several players.
+Output example is three of the four Wimbledon men's semi-finalists, with ratings back to the beginning of 2018.